U.S. Emissions Fell Last Year But Progress on Climate Action is Bleak

 The U.S. notched a 2.1% decline in greenhouse gas emissions last year after rising sharply in 2018, according to a preliminary estimate.

-Two decades ago, such a fall in emissions would have been cause for celebration, but researchers behind the report from research firm, Rhodium Group say the decline falls short of what’s necessary for the U.S. — the world’s biggest economy and second-largest emitter — to meet its targets set under the Paris Agreement.
+Two decades ago, such a fall in emissions would have been cause for celebration, but researchers behind the report from research firm Rhodium Group say the decline falls short of what’s necessary for the U.S. — the world’s biggest economy and second-largest emitter — to meet its targets set under the Paris Agreement.

 “We’re not on track, but it’s not impossible,” says Hannah Pitt, a senior analyst with Rhodium’s energy and climate team.
 “It would be hard and likely impossible without any additional federal action.”